 Instead why not consider nurturing your geographically remote project teams by providing native language translations of important documents, and voiceovers or subtitles on corporate videos.
 Not only will this ensure communications are fully understood but will motivate employees because they will feel like valued members of the company.
-Just remember to use a professional subtitle service or voice over agency to ensure the message is communicated in the right way.
+Just remember to use a professional subtitle service or voice over agency like Matinee Multilingual to ensure the message is communicated in the right way.

 Even more important is the way people at different levels of seniority communicate with each other.
 I some countries relationships can be quite relaxed between managers and team members but in others there are formal barriers that cannot be crossed.
 Bear in mind too that in some cultures team members may not want to highlight problems to their seniors so issues with project progress, for instance, can go unreported until it becomes a major problem.